scalar-labs/scalardl/docs/applications/simple-bank-account/README.md

 scalar.dl.client.private_key_path=conf/client-key.pem
 ```

-If everything is set up properly you should be able to register your certificate on the Scalar DL network as
+If everything is set up properly you should be able to register your certificate on the ScalarDL network as

 ```bash
 $ ${SCALAR_SDK_HOME}/client/bin/register-cert --properties ./conf/client.properties